 Arles was the inspiration for some of Van Gogh's artistry and its heritage harks back to the glory days of Julius Caesar.
 Once a major Roman port, Arles rose to prominence after Caesar plundered Marseille for backing his political opponent, and evidence of that prosperity is preserved wonderfully for us to see.
 Following our tour we travel inland to learn about olive oil production in Provence and we sample some of the local produce.
 Tonight we enjoy a farewell Gala dinner back on board the Anne-Marie, as a perfect way to round off our wonderful French adventure.

-This morning we enjoy a buffet breakfast on board before making our way to Arles station.
-Here we will take the the train to Paris via Nimes, then change for our Eurostar service back home to London.
+This morning we enjoy a buffet breakfast on board before making our way to Nimes by coach.
+Here we will take the the train to Paris, then change for our Eurostar service back home to London.

 Our fabulous guided tour of historic Arles takes in the Roman Amphitheatre and a grand collection of other Romanesque architecture.
 We also have a chance to sample some of the local produce in Arles.